 Once your profile is updated you will then be able to use the password reset function and create your own password to be able to login to the website.

 The staff at the RSCDS office do not have the ability to reset your password.
 If you forget your password at any time, please go to the My RSCDS page and use the password reset function.
 The system will then send an email to your inbox with a link to changing your password.

-Read through some of our frequently asked questions regarding the RSCDS Shop.
-The RSCDS has a Shop onsite at our office, and during events.
+Read through some of our frequently asked questions regarding the RSCDS shop.
+The RSCDS has a physical shop at our office, and on-site at events.

 Navigate to your basket and look for a small box on the bottom left hand side, beside a button titled ‘apply coupon’; here you can input the voucher code.
 Once you have done that click on the button 'apply coupon' and your basket will update with the new total amount.

 As well, if you continue on with your purchase past the basket page you will have another chance to apply a voucher code before you checkout.